muchimi/JoystickGremlinEx/docs/usage.md

 ## States

 Starting with 1.0ex m74, GremlinEx includes a state machine.
-States can be used for multiple use-cases, such as latching, triggering the same mapping from multiple inputs, and performing simple logic without having to revert to a custom user plugin.
+States are used in multiple use-cases to solve simple to complex mapping scenarios.
+For example states can help with latching, triggering the same mapping from multiple inputs, and conditional mapping based on boolean logic on multiple states without having to revert to a custom user plugin.

+### What is a state?

 A state is an internal entity that only exists in memory at runtime.
 States have a unique, case sensitive, name.
 States have an on/off behavior (also known as pressed/released or true/false) that can be set or read by profiles at runtime.
 States can be used to implement a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) in a profile, and behave like virtual on/off or boolean switches.
 They are either set/on/true or unset/off/false.
 States initialize to a default starting value when a profile starts.
 States can then be changed at runtime by the [map to state](usage.md#map-to-state) action anywhere in the profile, via a [macro](#macro), or by a user plugin via the StateData() API.
 States can be read as a condition (state condition) that performs a check on the state to see if the conditioned container or action should execute or not.
 States are also mappaple via the state device tab, so a state can trigger a set of actions when their value changes.

-### What is a state?
+Attributes of a state:

-A state is a virtual button with a unique name (not case sensitive).
-States are stored in a profile and defined in the state device tab.
-States can only have an on or off value.
+- States are stored in a profile and specific to that profile.
+- States are defined in the state device tab.
+- States can only have an on or off value.

-States are mode agnostic, meaning that states are available across modes so apply to the entire profile.
+- States have no mode.
+Mappings attached to states scope to the entire profile regardless of the current execution mode.

-States, like buttons, trigger whenever their value is changed.
+- States (like buttons) trigger whenever their value is changed.
 A set (on) value will include a "press" action.
 A clear (off) value will trigger a "release" action.
+- States can be defined using boolean expressions using other states.
+If a state in the expression changes values, the expression is re-evaluated.

+Remember to save the profile if you have created states as they are only saved upon profile save.

 ### State mappings